-Mold and mildew are natural byproducts of summer.
-That doesn't mean that you want to share your house with the spores, however.
-Rather than turning to harsh chemicals, such as bleach or borax, to banish mold, there are eco-friendly, natural ways to kill mold at home that won't hurt your family, pets or the environment.
+Mold and mildew are natural byproducts of a humid environment — but that doesn't mean you want to share your house with the spores.
+Rather than turning to harsh chemicals, such as bleach or borax, to banish mold, there are natural ways to kill mold at home that won't hurt your family, pets or the environment.

 Vinegar: Though you can dilute it with water to cut the pungent scent, vinegar works best as a mold-killer when it's sprayed straight up from a bottle onto the offending area.
 Leave on for a few hours, then scrub the mold with a brush.
 If the vinegar smell bothers you, add a few drops of essential oil, but otherwise, know that the powerful scent will be gone when you return from running errands or going to work.
 Studies have shown that white vinegar kills 82 percent of mold spores, as well as viruses and bacteria.
 Vinegar also can prevent mold if you spray it on surfaces and leave it to dry.